yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

     [epfl-lara/rust-stainless on Github](https://github.com/epfl-lara/rust-stainless)

 While the main architecture and infrastructure of the frontend already existed, this project adds numerous features.
-In particular, the primary goal was to add enable extraction of type classes in the Scala-Stainless sense from Rust's traits and their implementations.
+In particular, the primary goal was to enable extraction of type classes in the Scala Stainless sense from Rust's traits and their implementations.
 To illustrate that, consider Listing
 \ref{code1} that describes equality as an abstract class in Scala.